Scholars at Risk (SAR) uOttawa

 - Remote Scholars Initiative: Starting in January 2021, SAR uOttawa assists threatened scholars who may not be able to travel through remote fellowships.
 Currently, the program focusses on scholars located in Venezuela.

 - Academic Freedom Monitoring: uOttawa is engaged in the Academic Freedom Monitoring Project through the Human Rights Clinic since 2018 and contributes to the Free to Think Report through the monitoring of seven countries in the Americas.
 In June 2020, the Human Rights Clinic submitted the report "Threats to Academic Freedom in the Americas" to the UN Special Rapporteur (UNSR) on the Promotion and Protection of the Right to Freedom of Opinion and Expression to develop a report on academic freedom for the Third Committee of the UN General Assembly.
 Read the UNSR Report in English and French.

 - Advocacy in the Americas: HRREC, the University of Monterrey and the SAR Network launched a two-year project to increase awareness and advocacy in defense of academic freedom across the Americas.
 The purpose is to generate clear and regionally tailored guidelines, foster direct advocacy, and position the Americas as a global leaders on the development of relevant human rights norms and standards to protect higher education spaces and academic communities.
 To implement this work, the Centre concluded an MOU with the Inter-American Commission on Human Rights (IACHR) to provide technical assistance, contribute to the development of the Inter-American Human Rights System (IAHRS) and promote the use of the IAHRS and its standards through the implementation of an Academic Network.

-- To learn more about the Scholars at Risk (SAR) Program, you can watch this video.
+- Learn more about the Scholars a Risk (SAR) uOttawa Program.

 - To contact the SAR Program at uOttawa, please write to firstname.lastname@example.org.